European Professional Basketball League: Aftermath

 After the season ended, Munich played and won a friendly against German Basketball Cup winner SSV Hagen.
-The income from that game was seized by the German Basketball Federation as the club reportedly hadn't paid all the fees owed for playing in the country.
+The income from that game was seized by the German Basketball Federation as the club reportedly had not paid all the fees owed for playing in the country.
 This was seemingly to be the last game of the poorly-supported Eagles.
 Meanwhile, the Belgium Lions had refused to pay any of the $1,000 per game fees to the Belgian Federation and would likely be barred from playing in the country again.
 Iberia Superstars officials criticised the Spanish federation and accused it of not having respected the deal agreed between them (the team had been prevented from playing in Madrid thanks to Saporta's influence).
 They challenged amateur clubs Real Madrid and FC Barcelona (who did not answer) and stated their intention to return the following season.

 The Sabras played a friendly against the Israel national basketball team, winning by 21 points.
 Haskell, the team's manager was confident of returning the next season.

 Jack Holley and Shaler Halimon of the Alpines organised summer camps for local youths in Geneva through June and July.

 At the time of the last regular season game it was announced that the league would return for a second season on 15 November 1975, with a possible eight teams taking part.

-League president (and Sabras co-owner) Bob Hecht stated in March 1975 that league operatives hadn't expected to make an operating profit the first year and there had "been no disappointments".
+League president (and Sabras co-owner) Bob Hecht stated in March 1975 that league operatives had not expected to make an operating profit the first year and there had "been no disappointments".

 At a meeting in Antwerp on 9 April between Hecht and Davis and FIBA representatives such as Saporta and Busnel it emerged that the EPBL had lost 2,5 million dollars during the season (though part of this sum could be deducted from American taxes).
 Despite this, league representatives were confident a second season would take place.
 FIBA stressed that the same conditions would apply and that the EPBL would be collectively responsible for any of its clubs' failure to follow these conditions (such as the Lions not paying the Belgium federation).

 Jess Smith, co-owner of the Swiss Alpines, declared in June that a league meeting would be held in Houston and that the league was looking to add franchises, possibly in England, Italy, Ireland, Yugoslavia or France.

 Echoing Hecht's statement that they expected a loss for the first year, he said team owners saw a future second season as "a break-even year".

 Despite these statements, a second EPBL season never happened and the league silently disappeared.